NZSSRA

 Voting at SGM

-In accordance with Article 14.12. the business of the SGM other than the alteration of the Constitution, Regulations, Rules or Safety System shall be decided by a simple majority of votes cast.
+Member Schools and Life Members have one vote each at the SGM.
+In accordance with Article 14.12, the business of this SGM shall be decided by a simple majority of votes cast.
+This means the option with the most votes wins.
 Votes that are not cast, whether through abstention or not attending the SGM, are ignored when calculating the majority.
 The simple majority threshold applies to matters of policy.

 To recap: